-A freelance writer with a BA in Journalism and a BA (Hons) in Journalism and Visual Media.
+A freelance writer with a BA in Journalism and a BA (Hons.) in Journalism and Visual Media.
 Currently operating as a freelance writer.
 Skills include writing, editing, proofreading and copywriting.

 Web Of Talents: An advanced platform for the recruitment of researchers